 With a hunger well and truly roused, recharge at the Lightkeeper’s House Café and Bakery where toasted crab sandwiches, homemade soup and fresh seafood chowder is served as you watch the waves crash.
 Eagle-eyed visitors may even spot seals, dolphins or whales along the coast.

 A guided tour is far from the only way to enjoy the beauty of Hook Lighthouse.
 For a more interactive approach, why not attend a themed cookery demonstration, historical re-enactment or art workshop at the historic landmark?

 The Lighthouse hosts a range of festivals and family events all year round, including the New Year Sunrise Tour, the Imbolc Festival in February, as well as Valentine’s Day, St. Patrick’s Day and Mother’s Day events.
 The Shine a Light Festival during the May bank holiday is always a popular one, as is the Hooked on the Sea Festival in June and the Harvest Moon Celebration in September.

 Hook Head adventures

 Kayaking and coasteering at Hook Head

-To really get amongst it, try sea cave kayaking around the beautiful Baginbun Beach with Hook Head Adventures, or why not book a spectacular, sunset kayaking trip?
+To really get amongst it, try sea cave kayaking around the beautiful Baginbun Beach with the Irish Experience, or why not book a spectacular, sunset kayaking trip?
 You could also try stand up paddleboarding and coasteering, for an authentic explorer experience.